aammff/public/quotes.md

 religia jest po to żeby nie kapało na głowę

 "podobno polacy jedzą ośmiornice	to nie byli prawdziwi polacy"	2024-10-09T18:50:30.           %15N+02:00

+cache to maszyna wirtualna a nazwy nie są znaczące / cache is a virtual machine and names are not significant